Temwa vs Tabitha: Malawian sisters go head to head in China | Goal.com

 After two games, they have made an impactful start to their sides campaign this season, scoring two goals each to fire their teams to back-to-back opening victories respectively with six points.

-Ahead of the build-up, Temwa, who is eager to outshine her senior sister Tabitha, told BBC Sports: "Both of us will do our best to see who the best player is."
+Ahead of the build-up, Temwa, who is eager to outshine her senior sister Tabitha, told BBC Sport: "Both of us will do our best to see who the best player is."

-On her part, Tabitha, who is full of praise for her sister ahead of the duel, said: "she's a very good player, and the thing is everyone will be working hard to make her team and fans happy."
+For her part, Tabitha, who is full of praise for her sister ahead of the duel, said: "She's a very good player, and the thing is everyone will be working hard to make her team and fans happy."

 Both women will be targeting another win on the bounce in Kunming to maintain their race for the league diadem at the end of the season.